-The idea to create the Yukon First Nations Climate Action Fellowship originated at the firstever Yukon First Nations (YFN) Climate Action Gathering in February 2020.
-At the Kwanlin Dün Cultural Centre, Yukon First Nation Chiefs signed Climate Change Emergency Declaration, which included endorsement of the development of a Yukon First Nations Climate Vision and Action Plan.
+The idea to create the Yukon First Nations Climate Action Fellowship originated at the first-ever Yukon First Nations (YFN) Climate Action Gathering in February 2020.
+At the Kwanlin Dün Cultural Centre, Yukon First Nation Chiefs signed a Climate Change Emergency Declaration, which included endorsement of the development of a Yukon First Nations Climate Vision and Action Plan.
 Key to doing this, according to Yukon First Nations leadership, was ensuring it be youth-led as "it is their future at stake, and they will inherit the decisions made now."
 This led to the creation of the Climate Action Fellowship, a cohort of 13 First Nations youth from across the Yukon.
-Working, growing, and reconnecting together since January 2021, the Fellowship is in the final stages of developing their Reconnection Vision (RV).
+Working, growing, and reconnecting together since January 2021, the Fellowship launched their Reconnection Vision (RV) in May 2023.
 The RV identifies the dominant approach to climate action is to treat the symptoms of climate change (e.g., rising carbon dioxide emissions) rather than the root causes-Disconnected relationships.
 Their response is to emphasize the concept of Reconnection, framing Reconnection-the practice of getting back into good relationship with spirit, self, each other, and the Land-as climate action.
 The tools of Reconnection are held in First Nations cultures.
 The Reconnection Vision guides people to nurture their whole selves (spiritual, emotional, physical, mental), so they can transform how they make decisions that shape our society - our Wellness, Housing, Food, Energy, Extraction, Economy, Governance, and Education.
-After extensive engagement, the next step for the Fellowship is to share the RV with Yukon First Nation Leadership, their communities, and the world.
+The full Reconnection can be found on the website: https://reconnection.vision/